kalemmentore868/Multiplayer-Tic-tac-toe/README.md

 The game ends when one player wins or the game ends in a draw.

-If one player leaves the game room or disconnects from the server, the game will end automatically.
+after the game ends, both players must refresh the page to start a new game

 Conclusion
 That's all you need to know to play the Multiplayer Tic Tac Toe game.
 Have fun!